w3f/Grants-Program/applications/Lastic.md

 This mockup/UI design features the design of the page primary market for the Bulk sales.
 ![Primary market bulk sales](https://github.com/LasticXYZ/Grants-Program/assets/30662672/d1b65609-c763-449d-bdba-e2c92f0387ec)

+**** We will create a frontend for allowing users to see the current state of Coretime on Polkadot, including, but not limited to: Number of cores available, Number of cores assigned, Number of legacy cores assigned, Number of blocks in the Instantaneous Pool, Number of Cores parititioned, etc. Note: this will be made using dummy data. |

 ## Future Plans

-Please include here
+- Lastic aims to become a secondary marketplace for blockspace on Polkadot using its new Agile Coretime model
+- We intend to first build out a UI for the community to gather, assess, and analyze the state of Coretime including its availability and sales
+- After Agile Coretime is enabled on Rococo, we will plug in our UI so that it can become useful to the community right away
+- Lastic will support Rococo, Kusama and Polkadot
+- Users will be able to purchase coretime in the 'default' methods of bulk and instantaneous via Lastic
+- Users will be able to use Lastic as a way to view, paritition, resell, purchase, and trade coretime in various ways
+- The long-term vision for Lastic is that it will be the one place for ANY user to buy and sell blockspace on Polkadot, regardless of the state machine or smart contract or application they have.

-- how you intend to use, enhance, promote and support your project in the short term, and
+- Lastic aims to support features for the upcoming roadmap laid out in the RFCs, for example Coreplay and Corejam
-- the team's long-term plans and intentions in relation to it.

 ### Future work - Creating a Frontend quering the blockchain

-- **When we can start working on it**: When Parity publishes their branch to test-net and when there will be some data so we can start testing real functionality, approx time: 4 months + when submission to mainnet 3-6 months after test net
+- **When we can start working on it**: When W3F publishes their branch to the Rococo testnet and when there will be some data so we can start testing real functionality, approx time: 4 months + when submission to mainnet 3-6 months after testnet

  - quering the storage with Subquery
  - pricing simulation